meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 * **[!UICONTROL Error]**– Orders that have errors.
 Errors can occur when an order update operation fails.
 For example, errors occur if [!DNL Channel Manager] cannot receive a new order from Walmart.
 They can also occur if [!DNL Channel Manager] cannot send an order shipment or cancellation update to the [!DNL Walmart Marketplace].

-* **[!UICONTROL Error description]**–Provides detailed information about order errors that occur due to issues like missing information or required fields, incorrect shipment details, or a failed order cancellation.
+* **[!UICONTROL Error description]**–Provides detailed information about order errors that occur due to issues like missing information or invalid values, incorrect shipment details, or a failed order cancellation.
 The description helps determine whether error occurred on the [!DNL Commerce] instance or on the [!DNL Walmart Marketplace].